diegoarvz4/React-MusicTeachers/README.md

 - Jest
 - Redux
 - Axios
-- The UI Design is based on the desgin of Vinisha Panjikar.
-More [here](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design?tracking_source=search%7Cmobile%20app)]
+- The UI is based on the desgin of Vinisha Panjikar.
+More [here](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design?tracking_source=search%7Cmobile%20app).

 # API Github Reposiroty